Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Methodology and observations

-where $a(t)$ is the scale factor and $c$ is the speed of light. $k$ is dimensionless curvature with three values $-1, 0, 1$ stand for an open, a flat and a close universe respectively.
-The cosmic curvature parameter $\Omega_k$ is related to $k$ and the Hubble constant $H_0$, i.e., $\Omega_k=-c^2k/a^2_0H_0^2$.
-Let us then introduce dimensionless comoving distances $d_l\equiv d(0, z_l)$, $d_s\equiv d(0, z_s)$ and $d_{ls}\equiv d(z_l, z_s)$.
-For a galactic-scale strong lensing system, the dimensionless comoving distance $d(z)$ between the lensing galaxy (at redshift $z_l$) and the background source (at redshift $z_s$) is given by
+where $a(t)$ is the scale factor and $c$ is the speed of light, and $k$ is dimensionless curvature taking one of three values $\{-1, 0, 1\}$.
+The cosmic curvature parameter $\Omega_k$ is related to $k$ and the Hubble constant $H_0$, as $\Omega_k=-c^2k/a^2_0H_0^2$.
+Having in mind SGL system where three elements occur: the source, the lens and the observer, let us introduce dimensionless comoving distances $d_l\equiv d(0, z_l)$, $d_s\equiv d(0, z_s)$ and $d_{ls}\equiv d(z_l, z_s)$ where the cosmological length scale $c/H_0$ is factored out.
+As a specific example, the dimensionless comoving distance between the lensing galaxy (at redshift $z_l$) and the background source (at redshift $z_s$) is given by

 where